Quantum feedback control of a two-atom network closed by a semi-infinite waveguide: Coherent feedback dynamics of two atoms coupled to a semi-infinite waveguide

-For numerical simulations in Fig.~\ref{fig:nochiral}, we choose $\gamma_{jR}=2\gamma_{jL} = 0.5$, $\omega_a = 50$, $z_1 = 0.1$ and $z_2 = 0.2$, and $\tau= z_1/c$.
-Fig.~\ref{fig:nochiral}(a) shows that the populations of the excited states decay to zero.
-Moreover, the populations of the single-photon states also decay to zero, as shown in Fig.~\ref{fig:nochiral}(b) for $t=40\tau$.
-As a result, there are two photons in the waveguide and the population of the two-photon state with the modes $k_1$ and $k_2$ are shown in Fig.~\ref{fig:nochiral}(c) for $t=40\tau$.
+In the numerical simulations in Fig.~\ref{fig:nochiral}, $\gamma_{jR}=2\gamma_{jL} = 0.5$, $\omega_a = 50$, $z_1 = 0.1$, $z_2 = 0.2$, and $\tau= z_1/c$.
+Fig.~\ref{fig:nochiral}(a) shows that the populations of the excited states finally converge to zero.
+Moreover, the populations of the single-photon states also converge to zero, as shown in Fig.~\ref{fig:nochiral}(b) when $t=40\tau$.
+As a result, there are two photons in the waveguide and the population of the two-photon state with the modes $k_1$ and $k_2$ is shown in Fig.~\ref{fig:nochiral}(c) when $t=40\tau$.

-For typical chiral interactions between the atoms and the waveguide, by Theorem \ref{chiralsteady} asymptotically there are two photons in the waveguide and the atoms are in their ground states.
-However, under certain extreme conditions, it may happen that there is only one photon in the waveguide and one atom is in the excited state persistently.
+For typical chiral interactions between the atoms and the waveguide, by \textbf{Theorem \ref{chiralsteady}} asymptotically there are two photons in the waveguide and the atoms are in their ground states.
+However, under certain extreme conditions, it may happen that there is only one photon in the waveguide and one atom is in the excited state persistently, as given in the following theorem.

-\begin{Theorem} When $\gamma_{1R} = \gamma_{1L}$, $z_1= \frac{n\pi}{\omega_a} \ll c$ for some positive integer $n$, $z_2 \ll c$, $\gamma_{2R} > \gamma_{2L}= 0$ or $\gamma_{2L} > \gamma_{2R}= 0$, the first atom holds a significant amount of excitation and the second atom decays to the ground state. \end{Theorem}
+\begin{Theorem} When $\gamma_{1R} = \gamma_{1L}$, $z_1= n\pi/\omega_a \ll c$ for some positive integer $n$, $z_2 \ll c$, $\gamma_{2R} > \gamma_{2L}= 0$ or $\gamma_{2L} > \gamma_{2R}= 0$, the first atom holds a significant amount of excitation and the second atom decays to the ground state. \end{Theorem}

 \begin{Proof} We look at the case $\gamma_{2L} > \gamma_{2R} = 0$.
 The other case $\gamma_{2L} > \gamma_{2R}= 0$ can be proved similarly.
-Under the assumptions in Theorem \ref{onephoton}, Eqs.~(\ref{con:Ceedelay},\ref{con:Cegdelay},\ref{con:Cgedelay}) become
+Under the assumptions in \textbf{Theorem \ref{onephoton}}, Eqs.~(\ref{con:Ceedelay},\ref{con:Cegdelay},\ref{con:Cgedelay}) become